Impact of solvent on state-to-state population transport in multistate systems using coherences: Results

 \section{Results}

-To demonstrate the utility of CDPT, we use it to explore how changes in the solvent affect the flow of an exciton through a system.
-The system used here is based on the FMO complex.
+To demonstrate the utility of this analysis of the state-to-state population transfers leveraging the information of the coherences, consider a coarse-grained system modeled on the FMO complex.
 FMO is a naturally occurring light-harvesting complex with eight bacteriochlorophyll monomeric sites.
 It is ubiquitous as a model for excitonic transport and provides a very rich set of dynamical features owing to the non-linear inter-site couplings.
-We will illustrate the capabilities of the CDPT analysis through a systematic unraveling of the complexity in the excitonic dynamics.
-To enable a thorough exploration of the impact of the vibrational modes on the transfers through various channels, we simplify the system by coarse-graining it to include the four most relevant sites.
+To enable a thorough exploration of the impact of the vibrational modes on the transfers through various state-to-state channels, we simplify the system by coarse-graining it to include the four most relevant sites.
 For FMO, it is known that if bacteriochlorophyll site 1 is initially excited, the primary pathway is $1\rightarrow 2\rightarrow 3$ and the secondary pathway leads from $1\rightarrow 6\rightarrow 5\rightarrow 4\rightarrow 3$.
-Thus, in our course grained model we keep sites 1, 2, and 3 as is, reduce sites 4, 5, and 6 into a new renormalized 4th site and omit sites 7 and 8 entirely.
+Thus, in our coarse-grained model we keep sites 1, 2, and 3 as is, reduce sites 4, 5, and 6 into a new renormalized 4th site and omit sites 7 and 8 entirely.
 This is shown in Fig.~\ref{fig:FMO}.
 Similar to the full FMO, we expect the model to have a primary pathway of $1\rightarrow 2\rightarrow 3$ and a secondary pathway of $1\rightarrow 4\rightarrow 3$.

 The coarse-grained FMO model along with its interactions with the local vibrational baths is described by the following Hamiltonian: